Updated 12th January 2026

 Does grape juice have the same benefits?

-If red wine has potential health benefits, how about the fruit it’s made from?
-Could you get the same effects from eating red grapes or drinking grape juice as drinking red wine?
+If red wine might have potential health benefits, how about the fruit it’s made from?
+Could you get the same effects from eating red grapes or drinking grape juice as from drinking red wine?

 The process of fermentation that turns grape juice into alcohol in red wine actually increases its range of polyphenols.